Lyuji282/VRChat-Avatars-3.0/README.md

 > This tool merges animator controllers to your avatar's playable layer controllers and syncs to your avatar's expression parameters.
 >
+> VRCSDK3 version 2021.01.19 or later is required.
+>
 > Open VRLabs > Avatars 3.0 Manager from the menu bar.
+Place your avatar in the "Avatar" field within the opened window.
 >
-> Place your avatar in the "Avatar" field within the opened window.
->
 > Expand the playable layer to merge on and click "Add animator to merge".
+Place the animator controller to merge in the "Controller" field.
 >
-> Place the animator controller to merge in the "Controller" field.
->
 > A suffix is appended to a new parameter if it shares its name with an existing parameter.
 Modify or remove suffixes as needed.
 >
-> Click "Merge on current" to merge into the avatar's existing controller.
+> "Merge on current" merges on the avatar's controller, while "Merge on new" merges on a copy of it.
 Sync parameters as needed.

 </details>